Semantic Relevance of Keywords

 The data processing system can:

-- Determine, for the first keyword category, a first category-seed affinity score based on the keyword-seed affinity scores for each of the keywords in the first keyword category
+- Decide on a first category-seed affinity score based on the keyword-seed affinity scores for each of the keywords in the first keyword category

-- Decide, for the second keyword category, a second category-seed affinity score based on the keyword-seed affinity scores for each of the keywords in the second keyword category
+- Pick a second category-seed affinity score based on the keyword-seed affinity scores for each of the keywords in the second keyword category

 - Compare the first category-seed affinity scores and the second category-seed affinity score to a threshold